haquanq-frontendmentor/huddle-single-introductory-section/README.md

-## Frontend Mentor - Huddle landing page with single introductory section solution
+## Frontend Mentor - Huddle Landing Page With Single Introductory Section Solution

 This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.